Saturday, June 24, 2023

 There are cycles of amnesia in our long-term evolution as well.
 We have forgotten what human life was like before we adopted agriculture, only 10,000 years ago.
 If it weren't for a few fragments of bone and clay, and some vague myths, we wouldn't know we had lived in small tribes as hunter gatherers.
 While we've figured out some of the basics, we cannot remember what it felt like to be human for those hundreds of thousands of years.

-We can watch the process today as we drift away from life before the current machine age, when there were no cars, phones, planes, TV, or internet.
+We can watch the process today as we drift away from life before the current machine age, when there were no cars, phones, planes, TV, internet or AI.
 We are forgetting what it was like to be a person then.

-Humanity is about to undergo another mass amnesia.
-In a century or so there probably won't be more than a handful of people in the world who've heard of Shakespeare, or the Roman Empire, or any of today's nation-states.
+Back to the big picture, humanity is about to undergo its first species-wide amnesia since the one induced by agriculture.
+In a century or so there probably won't be more than a handful of people in the world who've heard of Shakespeare or George Washington, or any of today's nation-states, unless that data has been coded into their brain implants.
 It could be the "end of history" we've been hearing about.
 Genetic engineering, AI and machine/human interface will create a new humanity that will not understand much about the old one, except that it was primitive and should be discarded and forgotten.

-Today, as if to expedite the process, we are working on drugs to delete "traumatic" memories, in a bid perhaps to keep pace with our bionic offspring, whose memories will be moderated by coders.
-The current flooding of quasi-legal marijuana into all levels of Western society seems part of the trend, as the latest research on THC, the active ingredient, suggests it functions by limiting short-term memory (if further research on marijuana is pursued, it should ponder why limiting short-term memory produces a "high").
+Today, as if to expedite the process, we are working on drugs to delete "traumatic" memories, in a bid perhaps to keep pace with our bionic offspring, whose memories will be tailored for maximum efficiency.
+The current flooding of quasi-legal marijuana into all levels of Western society seems part of the trend, as the latest research on THC, the active ingredient, suggests that it acts in part by limiting short-term memory (if further research on marijuana is pursued, it should ponder why limiting short-term memory produces a "high").

 How should we react to the coming mass amnesia?
 We might as well fight it, don't you think?
 By "fight it" I don't mean keep it from happening.
 I mean let's inject some memory into the future while we can.